monkeytypegame/monkeytype/CONTRIBUTING.md

 To install NodeJS, navigate to the NodeJS [website](https://nodejs.org/en/) and download the `xx.xx.x LTS`.

+Alternatively, if you use `nvm` then you can run `nvm install && nvm use` to use the version of Node.js in the `.nvmrc` file.

 ## Building and Running Monkeytype

 Once you have completed the above steps, you are ready to build and run Monkeytype.